Yugenero/Nexus/README.md

-This is my personal blogging website and newsletter where I share my own opinions on Lifestyle, Tech, CS/Engineering, among many other things
+A personal blog and newsletter where I share my own opinions on Lifestyle, Tech, CS/Engineering, among many other things

 Techstack {
 	React.js: Front-end